hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 - The score being equal, a match with lower m came first (upper row) (regardless of n), hence the lower m match is better
 - All else being equal (same score, same row), a match with lower n is better, because rows are scanned left-to-right.

-This suggests a natural way to compare triplets, implemented in the Precedes function: "precedes" means "it's a better match".
+This suggests a natural way to compare triplets, implemented in the "Precedes" function: "precedes" means "it's a better match".

-The heap is implemented via an array with K+1 entries, BestK[x], where x = 0..K ; BestK[0] is never used, just ignore it Let's say K = 6.
+Under the hood, our heap is just an array with K+1 entries, BestK[x], where x = 0..K ; BestK[0] is never used, just ignore it Let's say K = 6.
 Here's the heap structure

                                                   BestK[1]